didiersmith/steve/chapters/damage-from-a-distance.md

 "I've got to admit, Gabe has a bit of a point."

 Murdoch shrugged.
 "Steve, just step back for a moment and look at what you've achieved.
-In the past six months, you've taken these monkeys from a thoroughly basic, boring, present-oriented live / eat / root / die existence to sentient beings who can mass produce weaponry, train in groups, premeditate battle plans, and then carry those plans to fruition.
+In the past six months, you've taken these monkeys from a thoroughly basic, boring, present-oriented eat / mate / die existence to sentient beings who can mass produce weaponry, train in groups, premeditate battle plans, and then carry those plans to fruition.
 That's incredible!
 Not just the intelligence, but the future orientation!
-I get that you feel bad for the stick throwers, but you've got to let it go."
+I get that you feel bad for the rock tribe, but you've got to let it go."

 Steve blushed.
 Murdoch had complimented his work!
-Murdoch continued with another of his famous rants.

-"Firstly, the stick throwers had it in for the bendy stick people anyway.
+Murdoch continued.
+"Firstly, the rock throwers had it in for the bendy stick people anyway.
 It was kill or be killed.
-Secondly, and this applies to our universe as well, you're either in the stick throwing tribe or the bendy stick tribe.
-There's no third option!
-You didn't see a flower picking tribe, did you?
+But more importantly - you didn't see a flower picking tribe, did you?
 Why do you think that is?"

 Steve knew why it was.
 Any tribe that was not prepared to wage war was immediately wiped off the map by a tribe that was.

-"So what's your plan for making sure these apes don't turn us into the stick throwing tribe?" he asked.
+"So what's your plan for making sure these apes don't turn us into the rock throwing tribe?" he asked.

 "Ah yes, I was getting to that.
 I have another ask.
 We need to be able to read their minds."